Our faculty and staff are committed to developing the next generation’s composers, performers and arts advocates.

 Kittie Cooper

-You can find more information and documentation of Kittie’s work at kittiecooper.com.
+You can find more info about Kittie and their work at kittiecooper.com.

 Lukáš Janata